zachcasper/ubs/README.md

 rad app graph -a todolist
 ```

-## Deploy the todolist application to test
+## Step 5: Deploy the todolist application to test
 Switch to the test enviornment
 ```
 rad workspace switch test